School visits to Kew Gardens

 Kew is the perfect setting for an outdoor classroom.
 We offer visits for all educational organisations.

-To help plan your day, you'll get two pre-visit planning passes once you have paid for your visit.
+To help plan your day, you'll get two planning passes once you have paid for your visit.

 Everything you need for a visit